Collectible Graded Gold Coins

 FAQs:

-A graded gold coin has been professionally evaluated by an independent grading service, which assesses the coin’s authenticity, condition, and overall quality.
-The coin is then encapsulated in a protective holder, or 'slab,' that displays its grade and relevant details.
-This process adds transparency and helps collectors understand the coin’s state of preservation.
+A graded gold coin has been professionally evaluated by an independent grading service, such as PCGS or NGC, to determine its authenticity and physical condition.
+The coin is then assigned a numerical grade, typically on the Sheldon Scale from 1 to 70, and encapsulated in a protective holder.
+This process helps collectors understand the coin's quality and preservation.